rinne/node-scalariq/README.md

 ## Shameless Self-promotion

-ScalariQ offers a streamlined and efficient way to compute scalar values from dynamic inputs without the overhead and risks of a general purpose programming language.
+*ScalarIQ* offers a streamlined and efficient way to compute scalar values from dynamic inputs without the overhead and risks of a general purpose programming language.
 Its design ensures that evaluations are quick, safe, and deterministic, making it safe in use cases where